• Home.

 Math and science aside, the most important thing I wanted to impart to my students was critical thinking.
 That is, knowing how to ask the right questions, synthesize and summarize information and then make effective decisions.

-I was also deeply committed to teaching Black history and politics, with a focus on Black women and feminism.
+Teaching Black history and politics, with a focus on Black women and feminism is also one of my enduring intellectual passions.
 Black women were feminist pioneers long before the "first wave".
 And the unique intersection of race, gender, class and sexuality are key to understanding the fullness of Black life throughout the diaspora.

 A list of the courses I taught during my university career is below.